opf/openproject/docs/bim-guide/README.md

 ### Why do I need a Revit Add-In?

+You don't need it, but it makes your BIM Issue Management much easier.
 The *OpenProject Revit Add-In* allows you to use the open source project management software *OpenProject BIM* directly within your Autodesk Revit environment.
 It lets you create, inspect and manage issues right in the moment when you can also solve them - when you have your Revit application fired up and the relevant BIM models open.
-Issues get stored as BCFs centrally and are available to every team member in real time - thanks to our browser based IFC viewer even to those team members without expensive Revit licenses.
+Issues get stored as BIM Issues centrally and are available to every team member in real time - thanks to our browser based IFC viewer even to those team members without expensive Revit licenses.
 No BCF XML import/export is needed.
 However, you still can import and export BCF XML as you like and stay interoparable with any other BCF software.